 There are many things to do in Oahu in January, all while enjoying fewer crowds and cheaper accommodation options.

 Head to the luau, learn about the culture, go hiking, and don’t forget to visit Pearl Harbor.
-Waikiki Beach is even pleasant this time of year with way fewer crowds.
+Waikiki Beach, one of the best beaches in Hawaii, is pleasant this time of year with way fewer crowds.

 Whether you’re spending a week or 3 days in Oahu, you’re sure to have lots of fun and fight off the winter blues!